gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     sudo -i
     ```

-1. New for 9.4: Choose a database-friendly name to use for your secondary to use as the
+1. New for 9.4: Choose a database-friendly name to use for your secondary to
-   replication slot name.
+   use as the replication slot name.
 For example, if your domain is
-   `geo-secondary.mydomain.com`, you may use `geo_secondary_my_domain_com` as
+   `secondary.geo.example.com`, you may use `secondary_example` as the slot
-   the slot name.
+   name.

 1. Execute the command below to start a backup/restore and begin the replication:

     ```
     # Certificate and key currently used by GitLab
-    gitlab-ctl replicate-geo-database --host=geo.primary.my.domain.com --slot-name=geo_secondary_my_domain_com
+    gitlab-ctl replicate-geo-database --host=primary.geo.example.com --slot-name=secondary_example

     # Self-signed certificate and key
-    gitlab-ctl replicate-geo-database --host=1.2.3.4 --slot-name=geo_secondary_my_domain_com --sslmode=verify-ca
+    gitlab-ctl replicate-geo-database --host=1.2.3.4 --slot-name=secondary_example --sslmode=verify-ca
     ```

     If PostgreSQL is listening on a non-standard port, add `--port=` as well.